-In October 1947, Birgit was once again asked to replace an ailing singer on short notice as Lady Macbeth, on the invitation of conductor, Hans Busch.
+In October 1947, Birgit was once again asked to replace an ailing singer at short notice as Lady Macbeth, on the invitation of conductor, Fritz Busch.
 The performance was a success and received brilliant reviews. ”It was a fine role, this Lady, and I longed for every performance like a child does for Christmas”, said Birgit.
 Lady Macbeth became Birgit Nilsson’s breakthrough.

 The Royal Swedish Opera